puppylinux-woof-CE/frugalify/README.md

 frugalify is a small, static executable that can be placed on a bootable partition and configured to act as PID 1 via the *init=* kernel parameter.

 frugalify simulates what the Puppy initramfs does:
-1. It looks for a squashfs image on the partition mounted by the kernel.
+1. It looks for squashfs images on the partition mounted by the kernel.
+2. It locks the image contents into RAM, to achieve the same effect as `pfix=ram`.
-2. It creates the */save* directory on the partition.
+3. It creates the */save* directory on the partition.
-3. It mounts a union file system.
+4. It mounts a union file system.
-4. It runs the Puppy init script and a login shell under the union file system.
+5. It runs the Puppy init script and a login shell under the union file system.
 Until commit 42350b2, frugalify used to pass control to /sbin/init, but now it runs the init script and starts a login shell without passing through busybox init, getty, login, etc', in order to speed up the boot process.

 The result is an initramfs-less Puppy installation that combines the advantages of both installation methods:
 1. The operating system is small, because it's compressed.
+2. Applications start quickly, because they are already in RAM.
-2. Updates, repair, etc' are easy, because the operating system is the kernel, the frugalify executable and a squashfs image.
+3. Updates, repair, etc' are easy, because the operating system is the kernel, the frugalify executable and a squashfs image.
-3. Persistent storage is implemented using a disk partition, and the user does not have to reserve space for it, or think about available free space (i.e. empty the browser cache) all the time.
+4. Persistent storage is implemented using a disk partition, and the user does not have to reserve space for it, or think about available free space (i.e. empty the browser cache) all the time.
-4. It's portable: if the kernel can mount the partition, a semi-frugal installation using frugalify is possible.
+5. It's portable: if the kernel can mount the partition, a semi-frugal installation using frugalify is possible.

 ## Union File Systems